Darkone83/DarkDash/README.md

   quick **refresh** rescans without leaving the menu, handy right after copying new titles over FTP.
-- **Cover art & titles** — if a title folder has a `_resources` pack, DarkDash uses its cover art and game title, shown as a floating hologram on the pedestal.
+- **Cover art & titles** — if a title folder has a `_resources` pack, DarkDash uses its cover art (PNG or JPG) and game title, shown as a floating hologram on the pedestal.
 If not, it falls back to the title image baked into the game (shown on a rotating cube), and finally to a generic placeholder so there is always something on the pedestal.
+- **Title info** — in any title list, press **WHITE** on a game that has a `_resources` pack to pop up an info card: front/back cover art (flip with the **D-Pad left/right**) alongside the title, developer, publisher, genre, rating, and a scrolling description.
+Games without a pack simply don't show the prompt.
 - **Recently launched** — press **Y** on the main menu for a quick list of the last few titles you launched, and jump straight back into one.
 - **Save Manager** — browse your game saves by title, see the cover art, and